evk3/hantavirus_US_distribution/README.md

 The site contains the code used in this manuscript: "Hantavirus Prevalence and Viral Strain Distribution in the US, 2008-2020"

 ## PDF Parser
-This script parsed the results of CDC pdf reports sent to submitters (state public health labs and requesting doctors) to compile hantavirus results from 2008-2020.
+The pdf_parsing_script.ipynb is an iPython Notebook that parses the CDC pdf reports sent to submitters (state public health labs and requesting doctors) to compile hantavirus results from 2008-2020.

 ## Download all available hantavirus genomes.
 This script is used to download all available hantavirus genomes.
 The script can be easily modified to download other viral genomes, too!